Bovaconti Coffee coming to Carmel in 2024

 The building will undergo extensive renovations, owner Minda Balcius said.
 It’s the former location of an 1829 fur trading post, two banks, a drug store, law offices, an insurance company, a tearoom and most recently, Studio M Architecture and Planning.

-Balcius said the things she likes best about the spot are “walkability, history of the building, architectural details and courtyard for outdoor seating.”
+Balcius said the things he likes best about the spot are “walkability, history of the building, architectural details and courtyard for outdoor seating.”

 Balcius is again collaborating with Bovaconti co-founder Justin Jones to launch the shop that serves classic Italian espresso drinks and other specialty coffee, chai and tea.
 The Carmel shop also will feature cold-pressed juices, fresh-baked pastries, salads and sandwiches.